glennlea1525/Latex-for-Docs/creating-clickable-pdf-links.md

----
-title: Creating Hypertext Links
+# Creating Hypertext Links

-description: When generating a PDF, you create clickable links using the hyperref package.
+When generating a PDF, you create clickable links using the hyperref package.
-layout: single
-categories: latex
----
-{% include toc icon="gears" title="Contents" %}

 When you generate a pdf version of a user guide, you want cross-references within the document to be clickable.
 Otherwise, why bother making them.
 Using the `\hyperref` package allows this.